Data Risk Management: Framework, Assessment & Strategies

 11. dnstwist

 dnstwist is an open-source domain permutation engine that generates variations of any domain name.
-It checks which permutations are registered and flags those hosting content, mail servers, or suspicious configurations.
+It checks which permutations are registered and flags those hosting content or mail servers.

 dnstwist runs from command line and integrates into automated workflows through scripting.
-Security teams comfortable with Python can extend its capabilities or integrate it with existing monitoring infrastructure.
+Security teams comfortable with Python can extend its capabilities.

 The tool is available on GitHub.